Ottermatics/diffgetr/README.md

 ## Contributing

-This tool is part of the SMART_X project ecosystem.
+This tool is part of the Ottermatics projects ecosystem.
 When contributing:

 1. Maintain backward compatibility with existing APIs
 2. Add tests for new pattern recognition features